Spanish company embroiled in nuclear smuggling scheme with Iran

 But it later duped Spanish customs by using an intermediary company set up in Turkey by its Iranian business partner, and shipped the machinery to Istanbul before dispatching it to Tehran.

-Spain’s tax agency said it had raided the company’s premises on November 13, removing documents and other information it was still analyzing.
+Spain’s tax agency said it had raided the company’s premises on Nov.
+13, removing documents and other information it was still analysing.

 Its operation, dubbed “Kakum”, began earlier this year, when it became suspicious of the company’s activities.